peterdn1/nerdy_sessions/README.md

   <img src="frontend/src/assets/images/nerdy_sessions.svg" alt="Nerdy Sessions Logo" width="200"/>
 </p>

+## Overview
+- **Mission**: Empowering individuals to navigate and plan for the societal impacts of AI.
+- **Positioning**: A trusted resource at the intersection of AI awareness, societal impact analysis, and proactive personal planning.
+- **Target Audience**: Lifelong learners, professionals adapting to industry shifts, concerned citizens, students, educators, and anyone seeking to understand and prepare for an AI-influenced future.
+- **Brand Personality**: Insightful, forward-thinking, balanced, empowering, accessible, pragmatic, and fostering constructive dialogue.

 # Fullstack Application

 A modern fullstack application with a React frontend and Node.js backend.